MengGuo/P_MAS_TG/README.md

 -----
 Features
 -----
-* Action model can be muted if only motion is concerned
+* Action model can be muted if only motion is concerned.
-* Soft specification is optional
+* Soft specification is optional.
-* NetworkX for the graph structure
+* NetworkX structure for FTS, Buchi and Product.
-* Static or on-the-fly construction of the product automaton
+* Static or on-the-fly construction of the product automaton.
 * Stand-alone planner
+* Generate `.dat` for MatLAB to load Buchi and product automata model.
+See [square_world.py https://github.com/MengGuo/P_MAS_TG/blob/master/Intro/Examples/to_matlab/square_world.py].

 <p align="center">